ocular-d/guides/apps/editorial/docs/bias-free.md

 Depict a variety of people from all walks of life participating fully in activities.

-Be inclusive of gender identity, race, culture, ability, age,sexual orientation, and socioeconomic class.
+Be inclusive of gender identity, race, culture, ability, age, sexual orientation, and socioeconomic class.

 Show people in a wide variety of professions, educational settings, locales, and economic settings.
 Avoid using examples that reflect primarily a Western or affluent lifestyle.